sanna9/youtube-sk/README.md

   recursion on the comment section(live chat)

-  make suggestion dropdown component n use it then,make it optimised, add views beside the time upload infinite scroll on home debouncing on searchbar write test cases add time stamp on the vidoes of search(not in api)
+  make suggestion dropdown component n use it then,make it optimised, add views beside the time upload

-  ## use live api for comments as per video ID
+  debouncing on searchbar
+  write test cases
+  Shimmer UI
+  add Accessibility checks(keyboard navigation and screen reader compatibility, ARIA roles |
+  axe, Lighthouse, and React a11y to audit your apps)

+  # working on:
+  infinite scroll on home

-  ## Live Chat:
+  ## Live Chat: (will do live chat for multiple users using firebase)
     challenges: get live data, how you update the UI on the page
     uses: websockets

   use typescript later
-  make the custom hook and it usecase
+  make the custom hook and its usecase

+  id user is not intreste din some videos or type of content he can hide it while typing keywords, then whenever he will search ut wont show those keywords havign videos

+  ## check later:
+  add time stamp on the vidoes of search(not in api) use live api for comments as per video ID(api havign one level of comments for dev api)